Asian stocks mixed after lackluster day on Wall Street

 Vaccine distribution is speeding up the reopening of businesses, while government stimulus is helping shore them up in the interim.

-The Labor Department in the U.S. reported that job openings reached the highest level on record in February, a harbinger of healthy hiring and a hopeful sign for those looking for work.
-That upbeat report follows encouraging reports over the last week on job growth and improvements in the services sector, which is one of the hardest hit areas of the economy from the pandemic.

-Swiss bank Credit Suisse said it expects a $4.7 billion loss related to a default by a U.S. hedge fund.
-Two top executives are leaving the bank.
-Credit Suisse also suspended a stock buyback program and cut its dividend.
-The bank's U.S.-listed shares, which already fell sharply last week after initial news of the default came out, rose 0.9% Tuesday.

-In energy trading, benchmark U.S. crude edged up 9 cents to $59.42 a barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, benchmark U.S. crude edged up 2 cents to $59.35 a barrel in electronic trading on the New York Mercantile Exchange.
 It gained 68 cents to $59.33 per barrel on Tuesday.
-Brent crude, the international standard, rose 7 cents to $62.81 a barrel.
+Brent crude, the international standard, fell 1 cent to $62.73 a barrel.

 Credit: Eugene Hoshiko